showrovdev66/Assessing_the_Stability_of_Perovskite_Materials_Using_Graph_Neural_Networks/README.md

 - **formation_energy (eV/atom)**: The energy required to form the material, also related to stability.
 - **Elemental Properties**: Features like heat of vaporization, ionization energy, density, and more.

+## Citation

+The data has been taken from the work of Dane Morgan, available on figshare.
+[Morgan, Dane (2018). *Machine Learning Materials Datasets*. figshare.
+Dataset.](https://doi.org/10.6084/m9.figshare.7017254.v5)